smartdevicelink/sdl_evolution/proposals/NNNN-android-transport-overhaul.md

 #### Move the protocol layer

 The protocol layer needs to be moved away from inside the transport layer.
 It actually needs to be the exact opposite.
-The protocol layer should sit ontop of the transport layer.
+The protocol layer should sit on top of the transport layer.
 A new protocol layer will be created, `SdlProtocol` that will be instantiated into the `SdlSession` class.
-All control frame messages and related `SdlPacket` messages will be sent into the `WiProProtocl` instance for handling from the transport layer.
+All control frame messages and related `SdlPacket` messages will be sent into the `SdlProtocol` instance for handling from the transport layer.
 The protocol layer will then determine whether or not packets need to move up the stack.

 #### Transport Manager